aertslab/PUMATAC/README.rst

 |PUMATAC| |ReadTheDocs| |Zenodo| |Gitter| |Nextflow|

-A detailed, step-by-step tutorial with examples is available [here](https://github.com/aertslab/PUMATAC_tutorial).
+A detailed, step-by-step tutorial with examples is available `here <https://github.com/aertslab/PUMATAC_tutorial>`_.

 If PUMATAC is useful for your research, consider citing: